Benjamin-Etheredge/mlp-mixer-keras/README.md

 <img align='center' src='mlp-mixer.png'>

 This is a simple keras implementation of MLP-Mixer.
+MLP-Mixer is an (mostly) all dense layer approach to vision like tasks.
+## Instaltion
+``pip install mlp-mixer-keras``

 ## Example usage
 ```